SAP-samples/teched2025-AD164/README.md

 </details>

+-->

 ## Exercises
 [^Top of page](#)

 Follow the steps below to build the _Travel_ app based on an OData service on top of a draft-enabled RAP Business Object (BO) to develop a transactional Fiori elements List Report app from scratch using RAP.

 > [!NOTE]
 > Instead of using existing ABAP Cloud generators to generate all basic ABAP development artifacts required for building the _Manage Travels_ app, you'll build them step by step to better understand the ABAP Cloud development model, especially the ABAP RESTful Application Programming Model (RAP) in this workshop.
->
-> _Block B_ below contains demo videos on the existing ABAP Cloud generators, incl. classic and AI-based generation.
+The _Block B_ below contains demo videos on the existing classic and AI-based ABAP Cloud generators.

 #### Exercise Block A